Other Walks in Southeast England

 - Old Railway Lines : Down's Link

-- Isle of White : has many walks, and a good bus network for point-to-point walks
+- Isle of Wight : has many walks, and a good bus network for point-to-point walks

 Either do a web search for the individual path name, or try the list of links over at the Rambler's website.

-We're not afraid of the competition, mainly because there isn't any.
+We're (still) not afraid of the competition, but now there is some.

-There are very few walking book covering the whole of Southeast England, but there are books covering specific trails (e.g. South Downs Way) and areas (e.g. Sussex Downs).
+There are very few walking book covering the whole of Southeast England, but there are books covering specific trails (e.g. South Downs Way) and areas (e.g. Sussex).

-- Cicercone have several books covering individual counties in the south east,
+- Cicerone have several books covering individual counties in the south east,

 - Ordanance Survey branded Long Distance Path guides, e.g. South Downs Way, Ridgeway.
 These

-contain OS map extracts, and are recommended.
-Little public transport information
+contain OS map extracts, and only because of that, are recommended.
+Very poor public transport information

 on how to get there by train, or get back to your car (for day walks) ,

-- There are several other guides for the Long Distance Path, e.g. Cicerone, some of
+- There are several other guides for the Long Distance Path, e.g. Cicerone, Trailblazer, some of

 which contain sketch maps or even OS maps.
 It would be